 8. Use airline miles and points.
 I can’t tell you how much money I save each year using points.
 I have the Chase Sapphire card and put everything on that card.
 I generally get two free international flights a year using points.
 It’s definitely harder to use airline miles programs these days but if you can swing it, choose one airline and fly them whenever possible.
 Watch for double point opportunities on them as well.
 I generally use my airline points these days to reach airport hubs.

 9. Subscribe to airline fare program sites and other travel sites that advertise reduced fares.
 There’s Daily drop, the Points Guy, Going, and CheapOAir.
 Airlines often have flash sales, and holiday promotions, and subscribe to airline newsletters to stay informed about special offers.
-Follow airlines and travel deal accounts on social media platforms like Twitter, Facebook, and Instagram for real-time deal alerts.
+Follow airlines and travel deal accounts on social media platforms like Twitter, Facebook, and Instagram for real-time deal alerts and finding cheap flights.

 10. Check one-way fares.
 I’ve never found these to be cheaper but you can always try.
 When I fly internationally, I prefer a lie-flat seat on the way so I can wake up refreshed, but I don’t care as much on way back (since I’m going home).
 So I have booked a business class seat one way and economy seat on the flight home.